Frequently Asked Questions

 How do the points work?

-You win points when you compete in an affiliated class at novice level and above and score more than 60%.
-The points are awarded to the horse according to the percentage they score above 60%.
-For example, if you score 65% in an elementary class, the horse wins three points.
+You win points when you compete in an affiliated class at Prelim level and above and score a minimum of 60%.
+Points are awarded to the horse/rider according to the percentage they score, 60% and above.
+For example, if you score 65% in an elementary class, the horse/rider wins three points.

 Do I need to plait my horse when I compete in affiliated classes?